hbmorrison/qmk_users_flexkey/readme.md

 ### Shortcut Layer

-Finally the shortcut layer provides a number of macros to work with applications on Windows and ChromeOS.
+Finally the shortcut layer provides a number of macros that work with applications on Windows and ChromeOS.
 This layer is tailored to my work and may be of limited use to other people without modifications.

 The Windows macros mostly rely on an AutoHotkey script (included in this repo) whereas on ChromeOS applications are launched based on their postion on the